DragonJoker/Castor3D/README.md

 # Castor3D

-Castor3D is a 3D engine written in C++ 17.
+Castor3D is a 3D engine written in C++ 20.
-It works on Windows and GNU/Linux.
+It works on Windows and GNU/Linux and using Vulkan as rendering API.
-It relies on Ashes as a rendering API, allowing Vulkan, Direct3D 11, and OpenGL.
-The project itself is compilable on supported platforms using CMake (\ref build).
+The project itself is compilable on supported platforms using CMake and vcpkg (\ref build).

 ## Features